 CaaS vendor market shares

-Since the space is fairly young, there is no official market share data available, e.g. from analyst firms.
-Our own company, Contentful, probably has the most market traction in terms of number and size of customers, revenues, team size and funding - and was recently selected as a Cool Vendor by Gartner, a world-leading US-based technology analyst.
+Since the space is relatively young, there is no official market share data available, e.g. from analyst firms.
+Our own company, Contentful, probably has the most market traction regarding number and size of customers, revenues, team size and funding - and was recently selected as a Cool Vendor by Gartner, a world-leading US-based technology analyst.
 Other options are Osmek, Cloud CMS, and Prismic.

 Why don't open source solutions with proper add-ons cut it as CaaS

-Notably, popular open source CMS such as WordPress and Drupal are moving in the CaaS direction, particularly by introducing plugins (Drupal RESTful web services, WordPress REST API) which add RESTfulness on top of the existing setup.
+Notably, popular open source CMSes such as WordPress and Drupal are moving in the CaaS direction, mainly by introducing plugins (Drupal RESTful web services, WordPress REST API) which add RESTfulness on top of the existing setup.
 Drupal 8 will also include RESTful API in its core.
-Running such a setup in the cloud makes for a semi-CaaS solution.
+Running such a configuration in the cloud makes for a semi-CaaS solution.

-For some cases it might be sufficient to go with a web CMS with an add-on on top, but we have experienced that problems arise on the way.
+In some cases, it might be sufficient to go with a web CMS with an add-on on top, but we have experienced that problems arise on the way.